Liturgical Calendar

 Liturgy Schedule

-*Please note that there will be no Sunday service unless Saturday Vigil Mass has be canceled due to inclement weather or illness.
+*Please note that there will be no Sunday service unless Saturday Vigil Mass has been canceled due to inclement weather or illness.

 **Reconciliation after weekday Mass or by appointment